 Autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
+What triggers an autoimmune disorder is not known.
 Symptoms vary depending... read more , including Graves disease Graves disease Thyroid disorders may be present before women become pregnant, or they may develop during pregnancy.
 Being pregnant does not change the symptoms of thyroid disorders.
 How the fetus is affected... read more , are more common among women, particularly pregnant women.
 The abnormal antibodies produced in autoimmune disorders can cross the placenta and cause problems in the fetus.
 Pregnancy affects different autoimmune disorders in different ways.

 Antiphospholipid syndrome, which causes blood clots to form too easily or excessively, can cause the following during pregnancy:

 A miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
 Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more or stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
-Pregnancy complications are problems that occur only during pregnancy.
-They may affect the woman, the fetus, or both and may occur... read more
+Stillbirth may result from a problem in the woman, placenta, or fetus.
+Doctors do blood tests to try to identify the cause of a stillbirth... read more

 High blood pressure or preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
 Eclampsia... read more (a type of high blood pressure that occurs during pregnancy)